codeforgoodconf/black_holes/README.md

 Welcome to the blackholeNotblackhole project!

-This is the backend for our web app, so we'll be writing server-side code to communicate with the frontend and build the neural net to find galaxies with 'fossil' black holes.
+This is the backend for our web app, so we'll be writing server-side code to communicate with the frontend, store information in our database, and build the neural net to find galaxies with 'fossil' black holes.